ericoporto/ags-manual-wiki/RuntimeEngine.md

 ### Command line

-*Note:* On Windows, you **must** use `--console-attach` when you are on the `cmd.exe` or other windows prompt and want to read the output of the ags runtime directly in the terminal, this means, printed in stdout.
+*Note:* On Windows, you **must** use `--console-attach` when you are on the `cmd.exe` or other windows prompt and want to read the output of the ags runtime directly in the terminal, as printed in stdout.

 General usage: `ags [OPTIONS] [GAMEFILE PATH or GAME DIRECTORY]` (Where "ags" is the executable name)